FuelLabs/sway-libs/sway_libs/src/fixed_point/ufp/ufp64/README.md

 use sway_libs::ufp64::UFP64;
 ```

-Once imported, a `UFP64` type can be instantiated defining a new variable and calling the `from` function.
+Once imported, a `UFP64` type can be instantiated by defining a new variable and calling the `from` function.

 ```rust
 let mut ufp64_value = UFP64::from(0);